 - Look into sustainable supplier financing.
 Access to capital is often one of the biggest barriers suppliers face when making improvements.
 Sustainability-linked supply chain financing can help suppliers make the factory upgrades and investments needed to reduce energy use.
 The partnership between Walmart and HSBC is a great example.

-Browse through the slideshow below for few of our favorite supplier engagement tools and collaborations to help you turn these strategies into action.
+Browse through the slideshow at the bottom of this post for few of our favorite supplier engagement tools and collaborations to help you turn these strategies into action.

 Supply chain decarbonization is the next frontier of corporate climate action.
 Recent IPCC reports have made it clear that our window for limiting warming to 1.5°C is closing fast.
 To have any chance of meeting these deadlines, businesses must start looking outside their own four walls.